-Assessment criteria +

-Condition Category (Tick ✓) Reference document(s) Remarks

-TR not integrated into a wider network/ Poor

-landscape.

-Some limited attempts to integrate the TR Fair

-into a network/ landscape.

-TR is generally quite well integrated into a Good

-network/ landscape.

-TR is fully integrated into a wider network/ Very good
+Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks TR not integrated into a wider network/ landscape.
+Poor Some limited attempts to integrate the TR into a network/ landscape.
+Fair TR is generally quite well integrated into a network/ landscape.
+Good TR is fully integrated into a wider network/ landscape.
+Very good

-landscape.

-^{}Assessment needs to consider the scope of opportunities on the landscape scale that exist.
+\Assessment needs to consider the scope of opportunities on the landscape scale that exist.
 Consider whether any attempts have been made and what are these?
 Have all the important corridors been identified?
 What actions are planned/implemented for their security?
 Have the Forest Working Plans and Forest Development Corporation Plans within the identified landscapes taken cognizance of such new requirement?
 These should have been reflected in TCPs.
 Is there is any effort to rationalize landuse around TR?
 Is any effort being made to plan and use 'Smart Green Infrastructure'?